-Canada's Pacific marine ecosystems consist of 450,000 square kilometres of ocean, over 6,500 islands, and more than 27,000 kilometres of shoreline along B.C.
-The region's scenic coastal landscapes range from sandy beaches and low-lying deltas to dramatic cliffs and mountainous fiords that shape climate, diverse ecosystems, ways of life, economies and cultures.
+Canada's Pacific marine ecosystems consist of 450,000 square kilometres of ocean, over 6,500 islands, and more than 27,000 kilometres of shoreline along B.C.5 The region's scenic coastal landscapes range from sandy beaches and low-lying deltas to dramatic cliffs and mountainous fiords that shape climate, diverse ecosystems, ways of life, economies and cultures6.

-B.C. is home to 198 distinct First Nations, each with their own rich culture, history, and traditions.
-B.C. has the greatest diversity of Indigenous cultures in Canada, with seven of eleven unique language families located exclusively in the province - more than 60% of the country's First Nations' languages.
+B.C. is home to 198 distinct First Nations, each with their own rich culture, history, and traditions7.
+B.C. has the greatest diversity of Indigenous cultures in Canada, with seven of eleven unique language families located exclusively in the province - more than 60% of the country's First Nations' languages.8

-B.C. is the most biologically diverse of Canada's provinces and territories and encompasses a wide range of ecosystems, from coastal rainforests and estuaries, to dry interior grasslands, to alpine tundra and northern boreal forest.
-Its coast is home to thousands of species of marine invertebrates, over 400 species of fish, 31 known different marine mammals, and over 150 species of seabirds, shorebirds, and coastal waterfowl.
-The Pacific Ocean nourishes globally significant ecosystems, which are "a source of sustenance and spirit" for the peoples of B.C.

-For coastal communities, the ocean is the backbone of community well-being and the local economy through tourism, fishing, and other maritime activities.
-Nearly three quarters of B.C.'s 5+ million population live on or near the coast, with over half of the population living in the Metro Vancouver Regional District.
-Ocean-based industries are vital to B.C.'s economy contributing \$11.1 billion to GDP annually, of which marine recreation makes up 33% and the fisheries and seafood sector makes up 12%.
-Metro Vancouver's \$4.8 billion/year tourism industry relies on parks, beaches, and waterways.
-In addition to direct economic benefits, the Pacific North Coast region provides \$92 billion annually in ecosystem services, while aquatic ecosystems in the Lower Mainland alone provide up to \$61 billion.
+B.C. is the most biologically diverse of Canada's provinces and territories and encompasses a wide range of ecosystems, from coastal rainforests and estuaries, to dry interior grasslands, to alpine tundra and northern boreal forest.9 Its coast is home to thousands of species of marine invertebrates, over 400 species of fish, 31 known different marine mammals, and over 150 species of seabirds, shorebirds, and coastal waterfowl.10 The Pacific Ocean nourishes globally significant ecosystems, which are "a source of sustenance and spirit" for the peoples of B.C.11 coast, with over half of the population living in the Metro Vancouver Regional District.14 Ocean-based industries are vital to B.C.'s economy contributing \$11.1 billion to GDP annually, of which marine recreation makes up 33% and the fisheries and seafood sector makes up 12%.15 Metro Vancouver's \$4.8 billion/year tourism industry 16 relies on parks, beaches, and waterways.
+In addition to direct economic benefits, the Pacific North Coast region provides \$92 billion annually in ecosystem services, while aquatic ecosystems in the Lower Mainland alone provide up to \$61 billion.17